apache/beam-starter-python/README.md

 While activated, your `python` and `pip` commands will point to the virtual environment, so any changes or install dependencies are self-contained.

-As a one time setup, let's install the project's dependencies from the [`requirements.tx`](requirements.txt) file.
+As a one time setup, let's install the project's dependencies from the [`requirements.txt`](requirements.txt) file.

 ```py
 # It's always a good idea to update pip before installing dependencies.